Bad Reputation

 producer: Tony Visconti

-8th studio album by Thin Lizzy following the uneven Johnny the Fox.
+8th studio album by Thin Lizzy following the uneven Johnny the Fox (Oct.
+1976) is the final with a stable line-up in more than three years.
 The album is the last to feature guitarist Brian Robertson who is only

-credited on three tracks (#3, #6, #8 due to conflicts within the band about musical direction) - at the time of the release Robertson was no longer an official member, which is suggested by the album cover.
-It's the first collaboration work with already legendary producer Tony
+credited on three tracks (tracks #3, #6, and #8) due to conflicts within the band about musical direction - at the time of the release Robertson was no longer an official member, which is suggested by the album cover depicting only Lynott, Gorham, and Downey.
+Interestingly, it's the first collaboration work with already legendary producer Tony

-The album may not be as strong or consistent as Jailbreak, but it contains some really fine songs, including "Southbound", a song I consider the band's best song ever, and it's certainly a improvement compared to Johnny the Fox.
+Bad Reputations may not be as strong or consistent as Jailbreak, but it contains some really fine songs, including "Southbound", a song I consider among the band's top-3 songs ever, and it's certainly an improvement compared to Johnny the Fox.

 [ allmusic.com 4,5 / 5 stars ]